 Whatever helps you see the big picture, don’t skip those things.
 Also, give yourself time after those activities to figure out how you’re going to translate your insights into specific plans and actions.
 If you’re struggling with prioritizing the important over the urgent, don’t be too hard on yourself.
 Changing behaviors and habits takes time.
 But, like anything in life, it is one step at a time toward improvement.

 Schedule Important Tasks

-If you what it to happen, you have to schedule it in detail.
-Schedule the when, and the where.
+If you want it to happen, you have to schedule it in detail.
+Schedule the when and the where.
 These are important, impactful tasks, so make sure to schedule enough time to give them the importance they need.
 This helps especially with those long-procrastinated tasks.
-These tasks are often not cookie-cutter types items and require more time investment, but remember they are worth it.
+These tasks are often not cookie-cutter type items and require more time investment, but remember that they are worth it.

 Break Large Tasks Up